 Today’s list consists of only the Best South Korean Thrillers since this country seems to be specializing on this particular genre for some time now.

-In-spite of suffering long periods of political censorship in the past South Korean film industry has evolved and produced numerous quality cinema that have achieved immense international acclaim!
+Over the years South Korean film industry has evolved and produced numerous quality cinema that have achieved immense international acclaim!

 The new-age South Korean directors have given some of the best suspense thrillers of our times.
 Be it the theme of the infamous gang war films or the merciless serial killer movies or the classic police-gangster action dramas or else the ever-popular gruesome revenge sagas – you name it and they have delivered it to perfection.

 Enough said … let the fun begin!

 Don keu-ra-i ma-mi (original title)

 Film trailer: https://www.youtube.com/watch?v=OrTkEMXDPdw

 A rape of a young girl that eventually leads into her suicide, but will the rapists (being minors) get their desired punishments?

 When the judgment of the law ends up favoring the three juveniles, the mother of the girl decides to take things in her own hands.